Adapter service is delivered as a Kubernetes service (see Connect Adapter) and requires a Kubernetes cluster for its operations.

 Service is stateless and in the default configuration requires only 1 Pod for its operations with the minimum requirements of

-Adapter service is only involved into some of the management workloads and thus high resources utilization is highly unlikely.
+Adapter service is only involved into some of the management workloads and thus high resources utilization is unlikely.
 Though it is possible to scale the number of pods infinitely to accommodate any workload requirements.

 Where Adapter Service makes outbound calls to the Open API endpoint of CloudBlue Commerce and APS Controller component of the CloudBlue Commerce makes outbound calls to the APS 2 API endpoint of the Adapter Service.